 Please opt-in, and tell us how things are.
 You can head on over to the Github issue tracker for the game, and post there:

 It's great to see them work on the issues and they know they have work to do.
 I cannot wait to see how their multi-threading rework changes things to see if it can give me a playable framerate.

-I may have blasted Virtual Programming in the past because of all of this, but if they fix up their eON software which they will no doubt use in future ports then that's great.
+I said it before, and will say it again, if they fix up their eON software which they will no doubt use in future ports then that's great.
 We can complain about native vs wrappers all we like, but if publishers and developers opt to go for them we should at least want working ones right?
 So, let's hope eON from Virtual Programming becomes a "good wrapper".